Hi, I’m Jennie Nash

 Matt served as a communications officer in the Air Force, and, after a brief stint in corporate America, decided to pursue his passion for entrepreneurship full time.
 He has consulted with entrepreneurs, invested in early-stage companies at two Los Angeles-based investment firms, and started three companies of his own.
 In addition to building his own startups, he is a co-author of "The Agile Startup," which was published by Wiley in 2013.
 Matt teaches courses in entrepreneurship at UCLA and LMU.

-Laura Franzini has trained under Author Accelerator Chief Creative Officer Jennie Nash for 5 years, working with writers to bring their stories alive on the page and in their books.
-She currently oversees Author Accelerator’s stellar team of book coaches, matching them with writers and cultivating each coaching relationship.
+Laura Franzini has trained under Author Accelerator Chief Creative Officer Jennie Nash for 5 years, working with writers to bring their stories to life and cultivating each coaching relationship.
+She currently oversees all of Author Accelerator’s writing and coaching programs, working to bring writers the support they need from expert coaches trained in Jennie’s proven, personalized method.

 ASSISTANT MANAGING EDITOR